bradleyrturner/bradleyrturner.github.io/_pages/research.md

 **Contesting Consensus: Activist Short Sellers' Identity as a Resource** *(working title)*

 This paper explores how professionals cultivate identities to contest consensus.
 I leverage archival data, including coverage by the mainstream and financial press, to construct a 35-year case study of activist short selling (1990–2025) and  interviews with short sellers.
-I explore how successful intervention in a field may depend on assimilation to and defiance of mainstream norms and technical competencies.
+I explore how successful intervention in a field may depend combined deployment and defiance of mainstream competencies and norms.

 **Stories Within Stories: How Entrepreneurs' Concrete Anecdotes Enhance Versus Undermine Credibility** *(working title)*